ccnyplanetarium/ccnyplanetarium.github.io/_posts/2022-07-06-JWST-First-Science.md

 ## First Images

+{%
+include figure.html
+max-width="800px"
+file="jwst-show.jpg" alt="The JWST/Infrared"
+caption="Our director in the infrared admiring the JWST"
+%}

 Come join us on July 12th, in the dome to watch NASA & ESA release the first science images from the James Webb Space Telescope.

 We'll stream the broadcast live to the dome starting at 10:30.
 (Doors open at 10:00)